Tag Archives: Mothers Day

 And much forgiveness.

 Mother’s Day is around the corner.
 It has always been so complicated for me in choosing the right Mother’s Day card.
-Once again, I find myself putting the cards back on the shelf in search for the one that describes Mama perfectly.
+Once again, I find myself putting the cards back on the shelf in search of the one that describes Mama perfectly.

 I think I’ll continue to write one for her myself:14572937_10211331684595701_5234886440039336664_n